BugSplat-Git/BugSplat-macOS/README.md

 <br>

 > [!WARNING]
 > This SDK has been deprecated.
-For BugSplat's new unified macOS/iOS SDK please see [bugsplat-apple](https://github.com/BugSplat-Git/bugsplat-apple).
+Please use BugSplat's new unified macOS/iOS SDK [bugsplat-apple](https://github.com/BugSplat-Git/bugsplat-apple).

 ## Introduction